clintaire/PyGCA/README.md

 ======================================== 10 passed in 0.21s ==================================
 ```

 ## Contributing

 I welcome contributions!
-If you'd like to contribute to PyGC, follow these steps:
+If you'd like to contribute to PyGCA, follow these steps:

 1. Fork the repository.
 2. Create a new branch for your feature or bugfix, replacing `my-new-feature` with a descriptive name: `git checkout -b my-feature-name`